lm3nitro/Projects/Windows/Sysmon/Part 2- Sending Sysmon logs to Splunk.md

 <img width="1125" alt="Screenshot 2024-04-30 at 12 22 55 AM" src="https://github.com/lm3nitro/Projects/assets/55665256/e26ecdf3-5699-4588-874f-31fe7f54d162">

-When we open it up in notepad, it looks like this:
+When opened using notepad, it looks like this:

 <img width="633" alt="Screenshot 2024-04-30 at 9 26 32 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/03103ea2-a6ce-4c7c-a1ea-95ce0d9dc9cd">

 I will be modifying this file in order to tailor the logs that I want to be sent to Splunk.
 To do this, I copied this file and placed the copied version of it in a different location.
-This is important because we want to ensure we have a backup when changing configuration settings.
+This is important because I want to ensure I have a backup when changing configuration settings.
 I renamed the copy/backup inputs.conf.bk:

 <img width="642" alt="Screenshot 2024-04-30 at 12 25 06 AM" src="https://github.com/lm3nitro/Projects/assets/55665256/b4ec6ff4-99eb-4b22-88ec-e4d966159f97">